Published by Blue Grid Media • Updated for 2026 • 16 min read

 4. Geographic Targeting

 Your service area radius directly impacts volume.
 A tighter radius means fewer potential customers but higher relevance.
 A wider radius means more volume but potentially more calls from outside your preferred service zone.
-The right balance depends on your capacity and willingness to travel.
+The right balance depends on your crew size and how far you're willing to drive.

 5. Hours of Operation

 LSA ads only show during your listed business hours.
-If your profile says you close at 5 PM but your competitors are listed until 9 PM, you are losing four hours of evening visibility every day.
+If your profile says you close at 5 PM but your competitors are listed until 9 PM, you're losing four hours of evening visibility every single day.
 Emergency services that list 24/7 availability capture a disproportionate share of high-urgency, high-value calls.

 6. Profile Completeness

 Google favors complete profiles.
-Photos, detailed business descriptions, license information, insurance verification — every completed field is a signal to the algorithm that your business is legitimate and ready to serve customers.
-An incomplete profile does not just look worse to customers; it actively reduces your ad visibility.
+Photos, detailed business descriptions, license information, insurance verification.
+Every completed field is a signal to the algorithm that your business is legitimate and ready to serve customers.
+An incomplete profile doesn't just look worse to customers; it actively tanks your ad visibility.

 7. Market Competition

 The number of businesses competing for LSA slots in your market directly impacts your share of leads.
 In smaller markets with 5 to 10 competitors, you can dominate with a moderate budget.
-In major metro areas with 50+ competitors, you need a larger budget and a stronger profile to maintain visibility.
+In major metro areas with 50+ competitors, you need a larger budget and a stronger profile to stay visible.

 LSA vs. Google Ads: Lead Volume Comparison

-This is one of the most common comparisons contractors ask about, and the answer is not as simple as "one is better."
-Each channel serves a different function in your lead generation strategy, and the smartest businesses use both.
-For a detailed breakdown specific to plumbing, see our Google Ads vs. LSA comparison for plumbers.
+This is one of the most common questions we hear from contractors, and the honest answer is that it's not as simple as "one is better."
+Each channel serves a different purpose in your lead generation strategy, and the smartest businesses run both.
+For a detailed breakdown specific to plumbing, check out our Google Ads vs. LSA comparison for plumbers.

 The practical takeaway: LSA delivers fewer total leads than a well-managed Google Ads campaign, but those leads convert at 2.6x the rate.
-On a per-dollar basis, LSA often produces more booked jobs for service businesses — especially for emergency and repair work where the customer needs someone now.
+On a per-dollar basis, LSA often produces more booked jobs for service businesses, especially for emergency and repair work where the customer needs someone right now.

 Google Ads excels when you need to scale beyond what LSA can deliver, target specific high-value services (like system installations vs. repairs), or reach customers earlier in their research process.
-The ideal setup for most contractors doing $500K+ in annual revenue is running both channels simultaneously.
+The ideal setup for most contractors doing $500K+ in annual revenue is running both channels at the same time.

-For a broader comparison of these two channels across all contractor types, see our guide on Google Ads vs. LSA for contractors.
+For a broader comparison of these two channels across all contractor types, check out our guide on Google Ads vs. LSA for contractors.

 How to Increase Your LSA Lead Volume

-If your current lead volume is below the benchmarks listed above, the fix usually comes down to one or more of these seven levers.
-We have listed them in order of typical impact.
+If your current lead volume is below the benchmarks we listed above, don't panic.
+The fix usually comes down to one or more of these seven levers.
+We've listed them in order of typical impact.

 1. Increase Your Budget (But Strategically)

 The fastest way to get more leads is to spend more.
-But do not just blindly increase your weekly cap.
+But don't just blindly crank up your weekly cap.
 First, confirm that your current leads are converting profitably.
 If your cost per booked job is already higher than your target, adding budget will just amplify a losing strategy.
 Fix your conversion rate first, then scale.

-A good rule: increase your budget by 20-25% every two weeks as long as your cost per booked job stays within your target range.
+A good rule of thumb: increase your budget by 20-25% every two weeks as long as your cost per booked job stays within your target range.
 This gives the algorithm time to adjust without shocking the system.

 2. Aggressively Build Your Review Count

 Reviews are the compound interest of LSA performance.
 Every new 5-star review improves your ranking, which increases your visibility, which generates more leads, which creates more opportunities for reviews.
-The businesses that dominate LSA have built systematic review generation into their operations — they ask every satisfied customer, follow up by text, and make the process as frictionless as possible.
+See the snowball effect?
+The businesses that dominate LSA have built systematic review generation into their daily operations.
+They ask every satisfied customer, follow up by text, and make the process as easy as humanly possible.

 Target: add 4 to 8 new Google reviews per month at minimum.
-If you are below 20 total reviews, this should be your top priority before increasing budget.
+If you're below 20 total reviews, this should be your top priority before you even think about increasing budget.

 3. Expand Your Service Categories

 Audit your LSA profile and enable every service you legitimately offer.
 Many businesses leave volume on the table by only listing their primary services.
-A plumber who adds "garbage disposal," "water heater," "sump pump," and "gas line" to their existing "drain cleaning" and "toilet repair" categories can see a 30-50% increase in lead volume without changing their budget.
+A plumber who adds "garbage disposal," "water heater," "sump pump," and "gas line" to their existing "drain cleaning" and "toilet repair" categories can see a 30-50% increase in lead volume without spending another dime on budget.

 4. Fix Your Responsiveness

-If you are missing calls or responding slowly, Google is quietly throttling your visibility.
+If you're missing calls or responding slowly, Google is quietly throttling your visibility.
 Check your missed call rate in the LSA dashboard.
-If it is above 10%, invest in a dedicated answering service or call routing system.
-The cost of a $200/month answering service is trivial compared to the leads you are losing by not picking up.
+If it's above 10%, invest in a dedicated answering service or call routing system.
+The cost of a $200/month answering service is nothing compared to the leads you're losing by not picking up.

-If you are struggling with calls that never seem to come, our guide to diagnosing LSA call problems walks through every common cause and fix.
+If you're struggling with calls that never seem to come, our guide to diagnosing LSA call problems walks through every common cause and fix.

 5. Expand Your Service Area

-If you have capacity to travel further, widening your service radius by even 5 to 10 miles can meaningfully increase your addressable market.
-Just make sure you are prepared to serve those areas — showing up 90 minutes late because you underestimated travel time will hurt your reviews and offset the volume gain.
+If you have the capacity to travel further, widening your service radius by even 5 to 10 miles can meaningfully increase your addressable market.
+Just make sure you're actually prepared to serve those areas.
+Showing up 90 minutes late because you underestimated drive time will hurt your reviews and wipe out the volume gain.

 6. Extend Your Business Hours